kikrishn/Blog/_posts/2020-09-25-elementary-vs-submodel.md

 clear how to bootstrap our way to an interpretation of the formulas of $\mathcal{L}(\sigma)$.
 One uses the traditional meantings of the extra symbols, and asks whether the resulting formula is true in $M$.
-This is perhaps best given as a "definition by example", but I have again left a formal definition as a footnote [^2].
+This is perhaps best given as a "definition by example" (which I'll provide in the next paragraph), but I have again left a formal definition as a footnote [^2].

 [^2]: